March 13 - June 17, 2021

 Curator: Anaïs Lepage

-Through photographs and drawings deployed on different media, the exhibition explores the themes of the journey between the worlds, the links between sacred and profane, between intimate history and collective narratives.
-"Tierradentro" creates a new system of relationships between beings.
-It is a living and inhabited space, where another history of crossings and syncretisms occurs; where the challenge is to think about what connects us to others - human, animal, plant - from the point of view of myth as well as of daily life.
+"Tierradentro" generates a new system of relations between time and beings.
+It is a space where another history of crossings and syncretism occurs; where the challenge is to think about what connects us to others from the point of view of myth, political struggles, as well as emotional and daily life.
+Place, ship, feeling and planet, for Daniel Otero Torres, "Tierradentro" is all this at once.

 Curator of the exhibition